BRNSystems/chemistry/README.md

 # Chemistry
 This mod adds reactor and chemical elements.
 You can decompose items in reactor and combine elements into items in your crafting.
-There are not many recepies.
+There are only two recepies.
-You can add them
+You can tell me which should i add in pull requests.
 Thanks